-- 1) Call shall be taken routinely no more frequently than every third night on average.
+- Call shall be taken routinely no more frequently than every third night on average.
 Call is taken from home.
-Time spent in the hospital by residents on call as well as time spent working from home must count toward the 80-hour maximum weekly hour limit.
-The frequency of home call is not subject to the every-third-night limitation, but must satisfy the requirement for one-day-in-seven free of duty, when averaged over four weeks. - The Chief Resident will assure that the residents "off call" for each night have completed their responsibilities sufficiently so that the "on call" resident is not left with an inordinate number of tasks compromising his/her ability to responsibly carry out their "on call" duties.
+Time spent in the hospital by residents on at-home call must count toward the 80-hour maximum weekly hour limit.
+The frequency of at-home call is not subject to the every-third-night limitation, but must satisfy the requirement for one-day-in-seven free of duty, when averaged over four weeks. - 2) The Chief Resident will assure that the residents "off call" for each night have completed their responsibilities sufficiently so that the "on call" resident is not left with an inordinate number of tasks compromising his/her ability to responsibly carry out their "on call" duties.
 The "on-call" resident will be aware of management plans of all in-patients on the Otolaryngology service. - 3) Duty hours must be limited to 80 hours per week, averaged over a four-week period. - 4) Residents must be scheduled for a minimum of one day free of duty every week (when averaged over four weeks).
-At-home call cannot be assigned on these free days. - 5) Residents should have 10 hours, and must have 8 hours, free of duty between scheduled duty periods. - Duty periods of residents may be scheduled to a maximum of 24 hours of continuous duty in the hospital.
+At-home call cannot be assigned on these free days. - 5) Residents should have 10 hours, and must have 8 hours, free of duty between scheduled duty periods. - 6) Duty periods of PGY-1 residents must not exceed16 hours in duration. - 7) Duty periods of PGY-2 5 residents may be scheduled to a maximum of 24 hours of continuous duty in the hospital.
 All residents are strongly encouraged to use alertness management strategies in the context of patient care responsibilities.
 Strategic napping, especially after 16 hours of continuous duty and between the hours of 10:00 p.m. and 8:00 a.m., is strongly suggested.
-Residents may be allowed to remain on-site an additional four hours for transition of patient care. - 7) All residents are required to have, on average, one day in seven that is free of hospital and clinical duties. - 8) Senior residents are responsible for providing "back-up" call.
-This responsibility is directed to PGY 1 3 residents and off-service residents.
-The purpose of this duty is to provide the senior residents with the experience of acting as a junior attending and to develop skills for teaching junior residents patient management.
+Residents may be allowed to remain on-site an additional four hours for transition of patient care. - 8) All residents are required to have, on average, one day in seven that is free of hospital and clinical duties.

-- 9) The Chief Resident is responsible for evaluating patients with complications related to surgery in which they were directly involved.
+- 9) The Chief Resident is responsible for providing "back-up" call.
+This responsibility is directed to PGY 1 - 3 residents and off-service residents.
+The purpose of this duty is to provide the chief resident with the experience of acting as a junior attending and to develop skills for teaching junior residents patient management. - 10) The Chief Resident is responsible for evaluating patients with complications related to surgery in which they were directly involved.
 Junior residents should be aware of this policy and notify the Chief Residents appropriately.
-The purpose of this policy is to provide continuity of care and to maximize learning when complications occur. - 10) The Chief Resident will monitor resident work hours.
-If the "on-call" resident did not receive 2 hours of uninterrupted rest the preceding call period, they will be released from duty by noon on the post-call day. - 11) The Program Director, Coordinator and all SIU faculty members monitor residents for signs of fatigue.
-See Appendix B for more information. - 12) Moonlighting is prohibited in the Otolaryngology residency program.
+The purpose of this policy is to provide continuity of care and to maximize learning when complications occur. - 11) The Chief Resident will monitor resident work hours.
+If the "on-call" resident did not receive 2 hours of uninterrupted rest the preceding call period, they will be released from duty by noon on the post-call day. - 12) The Program Director, Coordinator and all SIU faculty members monitor residents for signs of fatigue.
+See Appendix B for more information. - 13) Moonlighting is prohibited in the Otolaryngology residency program.